Robbie-Cook/mangiarbene-jekyll/_posts/19-08-21-jekyll-api-endpoint-demo.md

 ## How about Jekyll?

 So how about Jekyll, since it is very good at separating content from the logic?
+But Jekyll is static, so you can only use the GET method here.
+Not a big problem, because you don't need to do all the CRUD operations in one and the same application.
+That is where we use CloudCannon for, don't we?

-And yes, it is in fact very well possible to create a JSON API endpoint with Jekyll!
+It is in fact very well possible to create a JSON API endpoint with Jekyll!

 **Basically, API's are used to make the same content available to different applications in a form that can be parsed in the desired language.**